When to visit the vet?

 Prevention

 A balanced diet also plays a crucial role.
-It is important to ensure that your cat receives an adequate amount of essential nutrients that support general health.
-High-quality food that is specifically tailored to the needs of cats can help support thyroid function.
+It is important to ensure that your cat receives an adequate amount of essential nutrients that support overall health.
+High-quality food specifically tailored to the needs of cats can help support thyroid function.

 Finally, it is important to pay attention to behavioral changes or physical symptoms that may indicate a thyroid problem.
 Early intervention can help minimize the effects of the disease and improve your cat’s quality of life.